PascalBeyer/Simple-ETW-based-Profiler/Readme.md

 The profiler only samples events from the process it initially creates and does not sample any children.
 This also means the profiler does not work with wrapper batch scripts.

-The profiler is dumb about pretty much everything and DbgHelp is not really a fast API.
-Therefore, the profiler is not the fastest at generating the profiling trees.

 # Build

 To build simply use `cl` from a [x64 Native Tools Command Prompt](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line), e.g: